lightenna/devops-workstream/README.md

 Provisioning

-* [/terraform](/terraform) - a collection of modules to provision machines, linked from single root module [main.tf](/terraform/main.tf).
+* [/terraform](/terraform) - a collection of terraform root modules to provision machines.
+  * [aws_basic](/terraform/aws_basic) - terraform apply produces a set of resources in AWS
+  * [azure_basic](/terraform/azure_basic) - terraform apply produces a set of resources in Azure
+  * [playspace](/terraform/playspace) - terraform apply produces nothing (as yet).
+This is an empty root module for you to experiment with
+  * [shared](/terraform/shared) - a collection of submodules that abstract some of the complexity for different operations
       * [ansible](/terraform/ansible) - a terraform module to set up a generic host and invoke ansible on it locally
-  * [aws_background](/terraform/aws_background) - a terraform module to set up a basic AWS environment
+      * [aws_background](/terraform/shared/aws_background) - a terraform module to set up a basic AWS environment
-  * [pack_amis](/terraform/pack_amis) - a terraform module to invoke packer
+      * [pack_amis](/terraform/shared/pack_amis) - a terraform module to invoke packer
-  * [packer](/terraform/packer) - a terraform module to instantiate a host from a packed machine image
+      * [packer](/terraform/shared/packer) - a terraform module to instantiate a host from a packed machine image
-  * [puppetmless](/terraform/puppetmless) - a terraform module to set up a generic host and invoke puppet apply on it locally
+      * [puppetmless](/terraform/shared/puppetmless) - a terraform module to set up a generic host and invoke puppet apply on it locally
-  * [puppetmastered](/terraform/puppetmastered) - a terraform module to set up a generic host, connect it to a puppetmaster and set up a puppet agent for repeat runs
+      * [puppetmastered](/terraform/shared/puppetmastered) - a terraform module to set up a generic host, connect it to a puppetmaster and set up a puppet agent for repeat runs

 Testing
 -------